Blake Works I: Background and production

 In February 2015, the Paris Opera Ballet announced that Forsythe would become an associate choreographer with the company, and would create a new ballet for the company the following year.
 It would be both the first large-scale ballet he made for a company other than his own since 1999.
 Forsythe said he was not planning for a position in a ballet company until Benjamin Millepied, the new director of dance at the Paris Opera contacted him.
 Forsythe also noted he and Millepied started talking about making a new ballet for the company since Millipied assumed his position.

 The ballet uses seven songs from English musician James Blake's album The Colour in Anything, which uses electronic keyboard and syncopated percussion.
 Forsythe had previously used popular music in Love Songs (1979) and Say Bye Bye (1980).
 Blake Works I is also Forsythe's first "ballet ballet" in over fifteen years.
 According to a New York Times profile of Forsythe, he made use of the Paris Opera Ballet's technical heritage, while the use of arms and feet stems from the French ballet style.
 The ballet is performed by 21 dancers.
 Twenty of them are in blue practice clothes that resemble the Paris Opera Ballet School's uniform, and the 21st dancer, a man, is in dark jeans and a T-shirt.

 Original cast

 The principal dancers and soloists at the premiere include:

 Performances

 Blake Works I premiered on 4 July 2016, at Palais Garnier, as part of a Paris Opera Ballet triple bill that also consisted of two other Forsythe works.
-However, by the time it premiered, both Forsythe and company director Benjamin Millipied were about to leave the Paris Opera Ballet.
+However, by the time it premiered, both Forsythe and company director Benjamin Millepied were about to leave the Paris Opera Ballet.

 The Boston Ballet, which had a five-year partnership with Forsythe, had the North American premiere of Blake Works I in March 2019.
-Stuttgart Ballet had the ballet's German premiere in June 2021, which was live-streamed through their website and on YouTube.
-Both San Francisco Ballet and English National Ballet debuted the ballet in 2022, while Dutch National Ballet will perform the ballet in 2023, during the Holland Festival.
+Other ballet companies that has performed the ballet include Stuttgart Ballet, San Francisco Ballet, English National Ballet, Dutch National Ballet, the Ballet of Teatro alla Scala in Milan and Ballet West in Salt Lake City.